nicnosis/iu-courses/j460/docs/idv-syllabus.md

 ## Extra Credit
 One opportunity earn **two extra credit points** will be offered during the semester.
 [The Institute for Communication Research](http://www.indiana.edu/~icr/home.php) needs research subjects, and you can participate in their research to receive extra credit.

-If you do not want to participate in the ICR's studies, you can instead opt for an assignment that involves building a small demonstration of a JQuery plugin.
+If you do not want to participate in the ICR's studies, you can instead opt for an assignment that involves building a visualization using a technology not taught in class (e.g., Tableau).

 ## Required Readings and Materials